-Despite the attention it receives, the topic of improving customer experience is still a source of great consternation.
-Businesses often struggle to connect the dots between external factors influencing CX and the daily operations and processes within the company that determine that experience.
-This struggle leads to uncertainty, inevitably delaying the adoption of simple measures that could lead directly to better CX.
+Despite the importance given to CX, improving it remains a challenge.
+Businesses struggle to connect the external factors influencing CX with the daily internal operations and processes that determine the experience.
+This struggle leads to uncertainty, inevitably delaying the adoption of simple measures that can directly result in better CX.

 What Is Customer Experience?